EtchedPixels/FUZIX/README.md

 * No useful 8086 compiler option (started work on pcc 8086 but help needed)
 * 6809 gcc and cc65 don't have long long 64bit (for sane time_t)
-* SDCC has long long bugs and gaps
+* SDCC has long long bugs and gaps (SDCC has fixed these in the devel tree)
 * SDCC can generate ROMmable binaries but not banked ones
 * SDCC has no register passing function call support, and for some stuff it really shows